wp-plugins/yith-woocommerce-ajax-search/README.txt

 == Suggestions ==

-If you have suggestions about how to improve YITH WooCommerce Zoom Magnifier, you can [write us](mailto:plugins@yithemes.com "Your Inspiration Themes") so we can bundle them into YITH Zoom WooCommerce Magnifier.
+If you have suggestions about how to improve YITH WooCommerce Ajax Search, you can [write us](mailto:plugins@yithemes.com "Your Inspiration Themes") so we can bundle them into YITH WooCommerce Ajax Search.

 == Translators ==